 Even the sweet potato haters at my house loved this stew.
 I had everything on hand but the cranberry-apple juice.
-I’m really glad I chose not purchase it instead of substituting something else.
+I’m really glad I chose to purchase it instead of substituting something else, because it was worth it.
 This turned out great (even though my photo isn’t as pretty as the BHG photo).
 Looking forward to making this again.
 And taking a better photo.

 Recipe Source: Better Homes and Gardens

 1 2-1/2- to 3-lb. pork loin, cut into 1-1/4- to 1-1/2-inch cubes

 2 large sweet potatoes, peeled and cut into 1-1/4-inch cubes

 Grated fresh nutmeg